Rare Visitors to Illinois

 If the animal sees you, stand your ground, look as large as possible by standing up straight and putting your arms up in the air, and slowly back away.
 If you have food with you, drop the food and keep moving away.
 If possible, go inside a building or get into a vehicle.
 If the animal attacks, always try to fight it off.
 Use sticks, rocks, and any other objects available.
 Do not play dead.

 SB3049, which took effect January 1, 2015, amended the Illinois Wildlife Code by adding black bears, cougars, and gray wolves to the list of protected species.
-Gray wolves are listed as a State Threatened Species and as Federally Endangered by the U.S. Fish and Wildlife Service throughout Illinois.
+On January 4, 2021 the U.S. Fish and Wildlife Service removed gray wolves from the federal endangered species list for the lower 48 states.
+Gray wolves remain protected in Illinois as a state endangered species.

 Black bears and cougars may not be hunted, killed, or harassed unless there is an imminent threat to person or property.
 Gray wolves may not be hunted, killed, or harassed for any reason.